 UNDERSTANDING VACANT LAND What to look for How to measure Sample sources Where is vacant land located in our community?
-Location and ownership status of vacant parcels Local parcel or assessor data Landgrid, GIS

-- Identify existing vacant land. - Establish strategies for reuse of vacant land.

-• Create program for sale of vacant parcels, partnering with the county or state land bank.

-- Support temporary, creative neighborhood uses for vacant properties and grayfields. - Consider the development of green spaces and infrastructure on vacant and underutilized parcels, such as rain gardens, community gardens, pocket parks. - Target local infrastructure improvements to underserved and blighted areas to revitalize redevelopment and catalyze private investment.
+Location and ownership status of v parcels acant Local parcel or assessor data Landgrid, GIS SUGGESTED ACTIONS Policy &amp; Regulation Identify existing vacant land.
+Establish strategies for reuse of vacant land Create program for sale of vacant parcels the county or state land bank. nd. • Consider , partnering with on vacan commun • Target log and bligh emporary, creative neighborhood uses for vacant s and grayfields. the development of green spaces and infrastructure t and underutilized parcels, such as rain gardens, ity gardens, pocket parks. cal infrastructure improvements to underserved ted areas to revitalize redevelopment and catalyze vestment.